isus-pisus/pythonFarmData/README.md

 # Get and format data recieved from farm API
-Data is added to the database every 5 minutes, this data should be averaged hourly
+Data is added to the database every 5 minutes, this data should be averaged hourly and plotted using matplotlib